minhtrangvy/GAPythonInstructorFlaskApp/README.md

 ## Instructions
 1. An email will be sent with the Twilio Auth, please do: `export AUTH_TOKEN='21xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`
-2. This project has been Dockerized so that all of the necessary libraries are already included for easy installation.
+2. Install all of the dependencies

-    If all else fails, here are some libraries that need to be installed:
     - `pip istall flask`
     - `pip install python-dateutil`
     - `pip install requests`
     - `pip install twilio`
     - `pip install WTForms`

-    I am assuming that the evaluator at the very least has Python 2.7 and pip installed.
-Sorry if I missed any...
+3. Set `export FLASK_APP=gaproject`
-3. Be in the `/GAPythonInstructorFlaskApp` folder and run `flask run`!
+4. Be in the `/GAPythonInstructorFlaskApp` folder and run `flask run`
+5. Go to localhost:5000 to experience the web app :)